Burchhel History, Family Crest & Coats of Arms

 Migration of the Burchhel family to Ireland

-made the far away New World an attractive prospect.
-On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
-Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
+Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Burchhel or a variant listed above: Ann Burchell who settled in Virginia in 1655; Andrew Burchell settled in Pennsylvania in 1773; Charles Burchill settled in Philadelphia, Pennsylvania in 1868 with his brother John..